ClemensElflein/openmower.de/content/en/docs/Knowledge-Base/configure-xesc/_index.md

   Configuring xESC in the mower
 ---

-If you bought the kit the xESC are preconfigured.
+If you bought the kit the xESC are preconfigured with [VESC firmware](https://github.com/vedderb/bldc) 5.x"

 | device  	    | xESC        	|
 |---------	    |-------------	|